SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/02-Comparators.md

 It is simply an **external class** that exposes a `compare()` method that **accepts two objects**.

-Inside of the method body we only have the implementation of the comparison logic.
+Inside of the method body, we only have the implementation of the comparison logic.

 That approach allows us to implement **multiple sorting sequences**.

 Keeping in mind that the Comparator is an external class means that it **won’t affect the original class**.

-In the following example we compare **two Student objects** by student age.
+In the following example, we compare **two Student objects** by student age.

 Our AgeComparator class implements **Comparator** of type **Student**.